Chloe Bailey: 2021–23: Solo endeavors and In Pieces

 In August 2021, Bailey announced the release of her debut solo single, "Have Mercy".
 She had teased the Murda Beatz-produced song numerous times before.
 Bailey revealed that the album was "90% done" and that it is more pop-oriented.
 On September 12, she performed "Have Mercy" at the main show of the 2021 MTV Video Music Awards.
 At the 53rd NAACP Image Awards Bailey was nominated in three categories, including Outstanding Female Artist and Outstanding Soul/R&B Song for "Have Mercy".

 In late August 2021, Bailey co-starred alongside Kesha and Mason Gooding in the scripted podcast, Electric Easy, a show set in a futuristic Los Angeles in which humans struggle to co-exist with robots, known as "electrics".
 The show was created by Vanya Asher and executively produced by Kesha.
 The podcast premiered on August 30, 2021.

 In April 2022, Bailey released "Treat Me" with an accompanying music video as her second solo single.
 She explained that the inspiration for the song came after a breakup, when she thought, "'It's time for me to just give myself the love that I'm looking for.'"
 Her third single, "Surprise" was released in June 2022.
 "For the Night" was released as her fourth single in October 2022.
 The song features American rapper Latto.
 In November 2022, she sang the national anthem during Game 3 at the 2022 World Series.

 On January 24, 2023, she announced her debut solo album, titled In Pieces, which was released on March 31, 2023.
 She revealed later that month that her first four singles were not included on the album because they were "sticking out".
 She released the lead single from the album, "Pray It Away", on January 27, 2023, and the second single, "How Does It Feel" featuring Chris Brown, on February 24.
 The third single "Body Do" was released on March 24, 2023, after being in a Beats ad.
 "Cheatback" was released as the final single from the album, after initially being performed on "Jimmy Kimmel Live!".
 The song features American rapper Future.

-In December 2023, Chlöe covered the song for Amazon Music as part of their Amazon Original Music series.
-The cover peaked at number 87 on the Billboard Hot 100, making her version of the song the first to enter the chart.
+In December 2023, Chlöe covered the song "Winter Wonderland" for Amazon Music as part of their Amazon Original Music series.
+The cover peaked at number 87 on the Billboard Hot 100, making her version of the song the first to ever enter the chart.